fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 **Figure 2** - The resulting graph from the original experiment
-![Graph of the Original Experiment](original_data_graph.jpg) The red dots were when the program bought Bitcoin, and the green dots are when the program sold Bitcoin.
+![Graph of the Original Experiment](original_data_graph.jpg) The red dots indicate when the program bought Bitcoin and the green dots indicate when the program sold Bitcoin.

 **Figure 3** - The results from the original experiment
 ![Matlab Results from the original experiment](original_data_results.PNG)

 ## Reproduction Results

-**Figure 4** - Full data set the we used for our experiment
+**Figure 4** - Full data set that we used for the new experiment
 ![Entire New Data Set](new_data_full_graph.png)

 **Figure 5** - The resulting graph from the new experiment